 "Delivery Point" shall mean the point immediately downstream of the Delivery Point Facilities in Mohave County, Arizona where the Delivery Point Facilities deliver gas to Customer's Lateral Pipeline Facilities.
 Such Delivery Point will be designated as Transwestern's POI No. _______

+"Standard Industry Practice" means the exercise of that degree of skill, diligence and prudence which would reasonably and ordinarily be expected from a skilled and experienced operator engaged in the same type of undertaking as set forth herein, under the same or similar circumstances.

-"Measurement and Control Facilities" shall mean the flow control, regulators, measurement equipment and other related facilities necessary to measure natural gas deliveries from Transwestern and control the flow of natural gas off of the Transwestern pipeline, installed and owned by Customer pursuant to the DPC&O Agreement between the Parties.
+"Measurement and Control Facilities" shall mean the flow control, regulators, measurement equipment and other related facilities necessary to measure natural gas deliveries from Transwestern and control the flow of natural gas off of the Transwestern pipeline, as more specifically described in Exhibit "A" attached to and made a part of this Agreement, installed on Customer's easement or right-of-way, and owned by Customer pursuant to the DPC&O Agreement between the Parties.

 "Dekatherm" ("Dth") shall mean the quantity of heat energy equivalent to 1,000,000 British Thermal Units.
 One dekatherm of gas shall mean the quantity of gas that contains one dekatherm of heat energy.